 This is a limited enrollment engagement.

-Project 52 PRO edition is something that started as an idea, and has become an amazing place of learning, teaching and sharing.
+Project 52 PRO edition is something that started as an idea and has become an amazing place for learning, teaching, and sharing.
 It fills the gap between becoming a photographer and becoming a professional.
-Ideally you would assist for someone in the field for a few years, but that is not possible for everyone.
+Ideally, you would assist for someone in the field for a few years, but that is not possible for everyone.
 This is the goal of Project 52 PRO – to teach you about that experience through experience.

 This will be the third Project 52 PRO group that we have created and they just keep getting better and better.
 We have had so many success stories, incredible photography and made many friends on this journey.

 Project 52 grew from a desire to fill an area of growth that is missing for so many photographers.

 The original path:

 Working as a photographer’s assistant has always been the best way to learn all the little, inside tips and tricks that are not taught in the art and photography schools.
 The kind of stuff that is learned on the job is invaluable for all photographers.